naveedgaibu03/Registration_form/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+There is no license so any one can copy the code

 ## Contact